-This would mean that if a radioactive element has one hour half life, that half would decay within an hour and the remaining would decay within another hour.
-The question then comes as to why the remaining material did not decay in the hour after the first.
-If the radioactive element is given in a case where half of the atoms have decayed after one-half life, it would be proper to assume that they have a life expectancy at the average level as well defined viz. the atoms with mean life that is much longer than their half-life.
+Well, if the radioactive element is taken in a case where half of the atoms have decayed after one-half life, it would be proper to assume that they have a life expectancy at the average level as well-defined viz. the atoms with mean life that is much longer than their half-life.
 This would mean that the half-life divided by 2 which is the natural algorithm would be the mean life.
 On the other hand, the half-life is often defined in terms of probability.

-From the above example you would have realized as to how this topic has been discussed with enthusiasm among students owing to its importance.
-This is why the topic of radioactivity would be researched much extensively in future in the years to come.
+From the above example, you would have realized as to how this topic has been discussed with enthusiasm among students owing to its importance.
+This is why the topic of radioactivity would be researched much extensively in the future in the years to come.